Companies that use Nintex

 Analyzed and validated by Henley Wing Chiu

-Nintex We detected 1,030 customers using Nintex.
-The most common industry is IT Services and IT Consulting (7%) and the most common company size is 1,001-5,000 employees (23%).
-Our methodology involves monitoring new entries and modifications to company DNS records.
+Nintex We detected 1,036 companies using Nintex.
+The most common industry is IT Services and IT Consulting (7%) and the most common company size is 1,001-5,000 employees (24%).
+We find new customers by monitoring new entries and modifications to company DNS records.

 Company Employees Industry Region YoY Headcount Growth Usage Start Date